 I greatly appreciate the opportunity to interview for [job title] and learn more about your organization.

-However, at this time I regret that I must decline [ give NO reason at all, OR add "because I have accepted a job” or something vague but true like you “have concluded that this field/industry is not a good fit for me at this point in my career”].
+However, at this time I regret that I must decline this opportunity [give NO reason at all, OR add "because I have accepted a job” if that is appropriate].

 My colleague [name] is a very good fit for this opportunity.
 You can reach [her/him] at [personal email address and, possibly, personal phone number].